gandhi56-zz/dragon/README.md

-# nexC
+# NexC

 ### Project Overview
-nexC is a command-line interface for the game of Nex.
-This engine provides support for running Nex games amongst players upon a two-way communication link over a network. nexC also includes a Nex visualization tool, called nexViz.
-This tool can be used to visualize Nex games, either through a text file or a direct input of moves into the webpage.
+NexC is a command-line interface for the game of Nex.
+This engine provides support for running Nex games amongst players upon a two-way communication link over a network.
+NexC also includes a Nex visualization tool, called NexViz; this tool can be used to visualize Nex games, either through a text file or a direct input of moves into the webpage.

 ### Game description
 Nex is a connection game played between two players, namely Black and White.
 This game is a variation of the game of Hex.
-Fig.0 presents the board upon which this game is played, produced by nexC:
+Fig.0 presents the board upon which this game is played, produced by NexC:

 ![9x9Nex](./images/9x9nex.png)

 *Fig.0: Initial configuration of the 9 x 9 Nex board.*

-The game is played by placing stones on the board, turn by turn.
-By convention, Black plays the first move.
-There are three kinds of stones: Black (**B**), White (**W**) and Neutral (**?**).
-Given a state of the game and the player to move, the player may either play a _Generate_ move or a _Transform_ move.
+The game starts with an empty board.
+Each cell can contain either a Black (**B**), White (**W**) or a Neutral (**?**) stone.
+By convention, Black plays the first move by playing a _generate_ move, as defined below.

 1. Generate move: The player places a stone of their colour and a Neutral stone into two distinct empty cells.